rrigato/architecture/the_mythical_man_month/second_edition.md

 - The goal of having a few architects design the specification is because it allows for conceptual integrity across the system implementations

 - Good design is measured by the ratio of functionality to ease of use

+# ch6_team_structure

+- The lead architect and copilot must define every detail of the public interfaces, but leave the private implementation details to the developer

+- Having your code be your documentation can lead to ambigouity for whether a side effect is intended for the interface or just a bug
+- Have a written proposal for bugs/problems/discussion points sent out before the meeting
+  - If a consensus is formed in the meeting, go with that, otherwise the lead architect has the final say

+- Questions that arise during the implementation should be immediately documented in the readme

+# ch8_project_time_estimation
+- programming effort is exponentially related to program size
+  - "Linear extrapolation of the 100 yard dash shows that humans can run a mile in under 3 minutes"
+  -
+- Author posits that developers only spend 50% of their allocated man hours doing technical work, with the rest of the day filled with meetings, short term firedrills, support, etc.